Frankfurt (Main) Hauptbahnhof: Plans

 Due to the increased volume of travellers at the end of the 19th century, the capacity of the three western railway stations became increasingly inadequate, but changes were made more difficult by the territorial affiliations of the states surrounding the Free City of Frankfurt.
 After the annexation of Frankfurt, Nassau and Hesse-Kassel by Prussia in 1866, these obstacles were largely removed, so that planning for a central station was taken seriously.
 The inadequacy of the situation became apparent particularly during the Franco-Prussian War of 1870/71, when troop movements were noticeably hampered by the scattered stations.
 Like the three western stations before it, the new station was to be built as a terminal station.
 First, a large station with 34 platform tracks was planned.
 Because of the huge dimensions, however, a variant with "only" 18 platform tracks was used.
 Mail and goods handling was to take place under the station hall, local traffic was to be handled outside, which was realised by the main freight yard built later.
 The town council, which only got a say in 1875, also wanted the railway facilities relocated from the Anlagenring (the ring of roads and parklands on the demolished walls surrounding the inner city) to the former gallows field.
-A new district with Kaiserstraße as the main axis was to be created on the area of the track fields of the Western stations that would be released from railway operations.
+A new district with Kaiserstraße as the main axis was to be created on the area of the track fields of the Western stations that would become available after railway operations ceased.
 This option also had the great advantage that operations could be carried out largely undisturbed during the construction phase, since the new station hardly affected the old lines.

 From 1880, the Bauakademie (Prussian Building Academy) held a competition involving all the major architects to design a "monument that challenged the highest artistic standards".
 In 1881, the winner of this architectural competition was that of the agricultural inspector and university master builder Hermann Eggert from Strasbourg in Alsace, from among the 55 designs submitted.
 He was commissioned with the planning and construction of the entrance building.
 The Berlin architect Johann Wilhelm Schwedler, who specialised in steel construction, scored second place.
 He became the designer of the three new station halls made of iron with a 28 m-high barrel vault, each of which had three platforms with six tracks.